 Reserve a Room

-The Libraries has a variety of collaborative spaces that may be reserved for group use including Group Study Rooms, media:scape stations, Classrooms and other Spaces.
+The Libraries has a variety of collaborative spaces that may be reserved for group use including Group Study Rooms, Learning Spaces and Classrooms and Conference Rooms.
 See the

 Libraries' Facilities Use Policy.